tock/tock/doc/courses/sosp/capsule.md

 Around line 431, the boot sequence calls `start` on the `sosp` capsule, telling it to start its service—this is where we will hook in in a moment.

-Finally, at the very end, the kernel main loop begins.
+Finally, at the very end, the kernel's main loop begins.

 ## 4. Create a "Hello World" capsule (15m)

-Let's start by making sure there are no apps installed.
-We'll be modifying the kernel in a way that will break the application from the previous tutorial:
+Let's start by making sure there are no apps installed, as we'll be modifying the kernel in a way that will break the application from the previous tutorial:

 ```bash
 $ tockloader erase-apps